sonic-net/sonic-mgmt/docs/testplan/VxLAN_BGP_EVPN_test_plan.md

 * Configure EBGP as overlay protocol for remote mac learning.
 * Start all protocols.
 * Verify that switch is able to learn all remote VTEPs and measure the CPU utilization and memory usage.
+* Measure the time it takes to learn configured L2VNI's while doing scale testing.
 * Verify that different route types are learned and shown in database.
 * Send traffic from local host to remote hosts configured behind these VTEPs.
+* Match the tunnel counters with traffic statistics.
 * Enable egress tracking on vlan and see packets mapped between VNI and Vlan's.
-* Traffic should flow without any loss at line rate
+* Traffic should flow without any loss at line rate.
+* Do warm, fast, soft and cold reboots while traffic is running.

 #### Test results

 ## Test cases
-### Test case # 4 – Validate the functionality of L3VNI/VRF and the maximum L3VNI/VRF supported per switch - 512.
+### Test case # 5 – Validate the functionality of L3VNI/VRF and the maximum L3VNI/VRF supported per switch - 512.
 #### Test objective
 Verify that swich supports upto 512 VRF instances.